greybrunix/pf2022/docs/README.md

 In other words, I do not care what you do with this repository, but I will not be held accountable for any bad faith on the part of any user.

-As such this repository will be under the protection of the MIT License, for further understanding of this, read the License file in the same folder as this file
+As such this repository will be under the protection of the MIT License, for further understanding of this License, read the License file in the same folder as this file